John G. Bennett: Gurdjieff and Ouspensky

 After the First World War and the Russian Revolution, many displaced people passed through Constantinople en route to the West.
 Part of Bennett's job was to monitor their movements.
 Among them were G.I.
 Gurdjieff and P.D.
 Ouspensky, whom Bennett met through Prince Sabahaddin.
 This reformist thinker had introduced him to a wide range of religious and occultist systems, including Theosophy and Anthroposophy.
 Bennett became determined to pursue the search for a deeper reality.
 He had been profoundly impressed with Gurdjieff's ideas about the arrangement of the human organism and the possibility of a man's transformation to a higher state of being, and would later dedicate much of his life to the elaboration and dissemination of those ideas.

 Gurdjieff and Ouspensky moved on to Europe, and Bennett remained in Turkey, committed to his work and fascinated by the political and social developments in Turkey.
-The sultanate fell and on October 29, 1923, the Turkish republic was proclaimed.
-Bennett approved permission for M. Kemal Atatürk to enter Samsun, where he started the Turkish Independence struggle.
+The sultanate fell, and on 29 October 1923 the Turkish republic was proclaimed.

 Gurdjieff founded his Institute for the Harmonious Development of Man at the Château Le Prieuré in Fontainebleau-Avon, south of Paris, in October 1922.
 Bennett visited in the summer of 1923, spending three months at the institute.
 This experience further convinced him that Gurdjieff had profound knowledge and understanding of techniques by which man can achieve transformation.
 Gurdjieff encouraged Bennett to stay longer, but Bennett was short of money and so felt obliged to return to work in England.
 Though Bennett expected to return to the group soon, he would not meet Gurdjieff again until 1948.

 Bennett served the British government as a consultant on the Middle East, and interpreter at the 1924 conference in London intended to settle disputes between Greece and Turkey.
 He was invited to stand for parliament, but he chose instead to give his personal studies precedence over his public life.

 He joined Ouspensky's groups, and continued to study Gurdjieff's system with them for fifteen years.
 Ouspensky broke off all contact with Gurdjieff himself in the early 1920s.